labdevgen/3Dpredictor/nn/source/ReadMe.md

     result = hic.get_chr_contact("chr1") # returns sparse matrix of the whole chrm as pandas dataframe
     # fields: ["st", "en", "count"], index ["st","en"]

-Note that both hic- and ChipSeq readers will dump pre-processed data after first run, to reduce preprocessing time in future
+Note that all readers will dump pre-processed data after first run, to reduce loading time (and sometimes memory) in future.